Angus Montagu, 12th Duke of Manchester

-Angus Charles Drogo Montagu, 12th Duke of Manchester (Kimbolton Castle, 9 October 1938 – 25 July 2002), was a British hereditary peer.
+Angus Charles Drogo Montagu, 12th Duke of Manchester (9 October 1938 – 25 July 2002), was a British hereditary peer.
 He inherited the Dukedom of Manchester in 1985 and was a member of the House of Lords until the House of Lords Act 1999.
 Until he inherited the dukedom, he was known by the courtesy title of Lord Angus Montagu.

 Angus grew up in Britain, Ceylon and Kenya.
 After serving in the Royal Marines, he lived for some years in Australia from 1959 and had a number of jobs.
 He returned to England in the late 1960s.
 During middle age, he suffered from financial hardship and fell victim to a number of confidence tricks for which he took the blame.
 He was known for his friendly and outgoing personality, and his few speeches in the House of Lords were viewed positively.

 Early life

 Lord Angus Montagu was born on 9 October 1938 in the family seat of Kimbolton Castle near Bedford, the younger son of Viscount Mandeville, who in February 1947 became Duke of Manchester, by his marriage to Nell Vere Stead.
 His older brother was the future Sidney Montagu, 11th Duke of Manchester.
 Their parents moved frequently during their childhood, including spending time in Singapore and Ceylon, with a period of living in a convent in the latter.
 Lord Angus did not enjoy his time there, later saying the nuns "weren't very pleasant people".

 In 1950, Lord Angus joined his father, the 10th Duke, in Kenya for a short period after Kimbolton was sold.
 He had a good relationship with his mother, who enjoyed looking after young children, and was spoiled as a result.
 He attended the local school in Kenya, but was bullied and stopped going, and consequently had no regular formal education until he was eleven.
 He was later educated as a boarder at Trearddur House, Trearddur Bay, Anglesey, a prep school, and Gordonstoun School, Moray, Scotland, returning to Kenya each summer to spend time with his family.
 He left school in 1956 without any qualifications and began service in the Royal Marines, joining HMS Loch Fyne in January 1957.
 He was the only public-school educated man on the ship and did not get on well with his fellow recruits.

 Upon discharge, Lord Angus had jobs in the oil industry and in tourist-related activities across the United States.
 He moved to Australia in 1959 and was variously employed as a clothes salesman, a barman, and a crocodile wrestler.
 He later spent time in Canada and by 1968 had moved into a single room in Bedford, England, near Kimbolton.

 The 10th Duke's business ventures in Kenya failed, reducing the family fortune from millions to £70,000 by time of his death in 1977.